Auk oilfield: Production

 Production started in December 1975 from the Auk 'A' platform.

 The topsides facilities included capability to drill, produce meter and pump oil.
 There were 10 well slots with 6 initially drilled.
 The plant has a capacity of 80,000 barrels of oil per day, Production start up was in December 1975.
 Initially production was to an ELSBM and then to the Fulmar Alpha platform in August 1986.The Exposed Location Single Buoy Mooring (ELSBM) has a height of 74 metres and stands in a water depth of 86 metres.
 It comprises a helideck, a mooring trunk, a mooring rope reel turntable buoyancy compartments and a ballast compartment.
 It is anchored to the seabed by eight 13.5 tonne anchors and 600 metre chains.
 It is supplied with oil through two 10 inch diameter hoses.

 Associated gas from the reservoir was separated and used to power electrical generation with the excess being flared.

-Oil production (in thousands of barrels) was as follows: